it-p-lodz-pl/TUL.Courses/PT.IFE/Project/Task0.GitHubCreateRepoCheckList.md

-# Project `Task 0` Check list
+# Task 0: Create Repository Check List

-The repository creation process may be managed using a set of tasks as follows.
-Copy the following text to a new issue to get started.
+Creating a repository should be done using the checklist below.
+Copy this text to a new **issue** in the repository and use this task list to check the completeness of the task.
+Before submitting for grading, create another `issue` with an empty list for the instructor to use during grading.
+A detailed description of the task is in a separate document.

+>NOTE: The `README.md` file must not be modified until the end of the semester.

 ``` TXT